Related Collard Greens Recipes

 I also used a chili paste to add more complexity to the braising liquid.
 I used a guajillo paste made by rehydrating dried guajillo chili peppers which are commonly used in regional Mexican cooking.
 You could easily use adobo sauce taken from canned chipotles.
 Either provides a smoky plus sneaky heat element to the liquid which works well with piloncillo, cider vinegar, and chicken stock.

-- Fresh Collard Greens, tough stems removed
+- Fresh Collard Greens, tough stems removed; fresh collard greens are preferred but bagged greens are acceptable.

 - Bacon